-Some research suggests that memory foam and other pillow materials that offer support and contour to the body may reduce pain and promote sleep comfort.
+According to some research, memory foam and other pillow materials that offer support and contour to the body may reduce pain and promote sleep comfort.

 Memory foam feels soft but conforms to the body, offering a sleep surface that can feel both plush and supportive.
 People who want neck and head support but do not want to feel like they are sleeping on a hard surface may prefer it.

-Moreover, a very small 2019 study that compared people undergoing chiropractic treatment alone to those receiving chiropractic and sleeping with a memory foam pillow found that the second group saw more significant improvements in neck pain.
+Moreover, a very small 2019 study compared people undergoing chiropractic treatment with those receiving chiropractic and sleeping with a memory foam pillow.
+The study authors found that the second group saw more significant improvements in neck pain.

 Possible health risks

-There is no conclusive scientific evidence proving that memory foam is dangerous.
+There is no conclusive scientific evidence that memory foam is dangerous.
 However, people who worry about toxic chemicals may want to choose a pillow that is certified as being free of such chemicals.